RaisanenMarkus/csharp/docs/part5/part5-3.md

 ... new Name("John");
 ```

 * The constructor call returns a value that is a reference to the created object.
-The equality signs tells the program that the value of the right-side expression is to be copied as the value of the variable on the left side.
-The reference to the newly-created object, which is returned by the constructor call, is copied as the value of the **john** variable.
+The equality signs tells the program that the value of the right side expression is to be copied as the value of the variable on the left side.
+The reference to the newly created object, which is returned by the constructor call is copied as the value of the **john** variable.

 ```cs
 Name john = new Name("John");
 ```

-The greatest difference between value and reference varibales is that the value ones (almost without exception) are unchanging.
-Conversely, the inner state of reference variables can typically be changed.
-This phenomenon is explained by the fact that the value of a value variable is directly stored in the variable, whereas the value of a reference variable is a reference to the variable data, i.e. the variable's internal state.
+The greatest difference between value and reference type varibales is that the value ones, almost without exception, are unchanging.
+Conversely the inner state of reference variables can typically be changed.
+This phenomenon is explained by the fact that the value of a value variable is directly stored in the variable, whereas the value of a reference variable is a reference to the variable data, the variable's internal state.

-Arithmetic operations, such as addition, subtraction, multiplication, can be used with value variables -- these operations do not change the original values of the variables.
+Arithmetic operations such as addition, subtraction and multiplication can be used with value variables.
+These operations do not change the original values of the variables.
 Arithmetic expressions create new values, which are stored into variables when needed.
 Notice that the values of reference variables cannot be changed by these arithmetic expressions.

-The value of a reference variable -- i.e. a reference -- points to a location that contains the information that relates to that variable.
-Let's assume we have the class Person available, and it contains a definition for the instance variable age.
-If a person object has been instanced of the class, you can find the variable age by following the object's reference.
-The value of this age variable can be changed, if so needed.
+The value of a reference variable, hence the name reference, points to a location that contains the information that relates to that variable.
+Let's assume we have the class Person available and it contains a definition for the instance variable age.
+If a person object has been instanced of the class you can find the variable age by following the object's reference.
+The value of this age variable can be changed, if needed.

 [**You can read more about variable types from here**](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/types).
 This rabbit hole of information is *very deep* and might take some time to understand.